apigee/apigee-deploy-maven-plugin/README.md

 4. Moderator of the code will merge after review

 ------------------------------------
-Commands for newbee Plugin developers
+Commands to get started for newbee Plugin developers
 -------------------------------------

 *Install/compile the Plugin*